Generalizations to Corrections for the Effects of Measurement Error in Approximately Consistent Methodologies: Methodology

 If the errors are normally distributed, then for a correctly specified, sufficiently smooth $\G$ \citep{SIMEX_jackknife}, $\widehat{\Theta}_\text{SIMEX}$ consistently estimates $\Theta_0$.
 More broadly, SIMEX can be seen as an approximately consistent estimation technique.
-It consistently estimates $E\{\widehat{\Theta}_b(\lambda)\}$, which itself approximates the true value $\Theta_0$ when $\lambda=-1$, assuming correct specification of $\G$.
+It consistently estimates $\lim_{\lambda\to-1} E[\widehat{\Theta}_b(\lambda)]$, which itself approximates the true value $\Theta_0$, assuming correct specification of $\G$.
 The quality of this approximation will dictate the quality of the estimator.

-This discussion has assumed that the error variance is known, which is seldom the case.
-When replicate data are available, and if error variances are assumed to be homogeneous, then it is possible to use the replicate measurements to estimate the error variance, and use this estimated quantity in place of $\delta$.
+The preceding description of SIMEX has assumed knowledge of $\delta$.
+While this may be available, it is more likely that it must be estimated through auxiliary data.
+When replicate data are available, and if error variances are assumed to be homogeneous, then it is also possible to use the replicate measurements to estimate the error variance, and use this estimated quantity in place of $\delta$ above.
 Under regularity conditions, the resultant estimators are asymptotically normal \citep{SIMEX_asym}.
-When replicates are available, but error variances are heterogeneous, a modified version of SIMEX, known as the empirical SIMEX, can be used \citep{SIMEX_empirical}.
+When replicates are availabule, but error variances are heterogeneous, a modified version of SIMEX, known as the empirical SIMEX, can be used \citep{SIMEX_empirical}.
 We focus on the standard SIMEX.

+Just as with regression calibration, SIMEX can accommodate non-identically distributed replicates, assuming complete replication.
+SIMEX will consistently correct for errors, assuming the correct extrapolant and normality of errors, so long as the variance of $X_{bi}^*(\lambda)$ tends to $0$ as $\lambda$ tends to $-1$.
+This means that, as long as we correctly estimate the error variance, the correction will work, and as a result, the discussion regarding $\widehat{\Sigma}_{UU}$, and the corresponding limitations, from the section~\ref{subsec::rc} holds verbatim.